 Stick with well-known brands when choosing LiPo’s to ensure decent quality and performance.
-Here is a list of battery brands that we have used with good experience.
+Here is a list of well known LiPo brands.

 - CNHL (China Hobby Line)

 - Turnigy Graphene (Hobby King)

 - Tattu R-Line

 Note: due to the difficulties in shipping LiPo batteries, you could be saving a lot of time and money if you are getting them locally/domestically.

 For long range flying, you can consider using Li-Ion battery packs (e.g. 18650/21700), I have a separate post explaining the options here: https://oscarliang.com/li-ion-battery-long-range/

 - 4S 1300mAh: https://oscarliang.com/product-12di